eralmendral/BaguioStrideWebsite/BUILD_APP.md

 ## Notes

-- iOS builds are created without code signing (`--no-codesign`).
-For distribution, you'll need to sign the IPA or use TestFlight/App Store.
+- iOS builds are created with code signing using `flutter build ipa --release`.
+This requires:
+  - A valid Apple Developer account (paid membership)
+  - Xcode signed in with your Apple ID
+  - Development Team configured in Xcode project
+  - Valid signing certificates installed
+  - The signed IPA can be installed directly on iOS devices (with proper provisioning)
 - The build script will automatically detect Android SDK in `~/Library/Android/sdk` if `ANDROID_HOME` is not set.
 - The build script will skip Android build if Android SDK is not found.
 - Build files should be committed to the repository or uploaded separately for deployment.